-Use learning from accelerated learning sites to implement new models of care at scale with actual budgets attached d) Implications for the acute sector
+• Use preparation from planning using co-designed materials and learning from accelerated learning sites to implement new models of care at scale with actual budgets attached d) Implications for the acute sector

 We will ensure other related activity is aligned by working in close collaboration with the seven other boroughs in northwest London (NWL) in co-designing approaches to integrating care.
 Our providers have a consistent approach from their different commissioners, and we are proactively sharing learning across boroughs.